k2view-academy/K2View-Academy/articles/TDM/tdm_gui/22_task_execution_timing_tab.md

 ![scheduling](images/task_scheduling_parameters_example2.png)

-- Sets the timing interval for the automatic scheduling.
+- Set the timing interval for the automatic scheduling.
 It is also possible to define an end date for the automatic scheduling.
-For example, execute the task every Monday at 2:15 AM until the end of 2024.
+For example, execute the task every 2 days at 02:00 until 31 Jul 2026.

 ![execution timing example1](images/task_scheduling_parameters_example1.png)

+Note: Task execution time is based on the **UTC time zone**.

 Notes: